quattromani/childrenssafetyimmobilizer/index.md

 ---

-## THE CHILDREN'S GENTLE IMMOBILIZER ALSO SATISFIES IMMOBILIZATION AND RESTRAINT GUIDLEINES FROM THE:
+## THE CHILDREN'S GENTLE IMMOBILIZER ALSO SATISFIES IMMOBILIZATION AND RESTRAINT GUIDELINES FROM THE:

 - American College of Pediatrics
 - American College of Pediatric Dentistry